+When you're starting out with any goal - like exercising - it's better to actually start than to dream about starting forever.
 With exercising, that means ACTUALLY walking one mile once per week is better than PLANNING to run three miles 3x per week... and never running at all.

-Each mile you walk represents a "small win" for your goal.
+Each mile you walk represents a "little win" for your goal.

 And getting a lot of those little wins is what helps you succeed.
-Because with each little milestone you achieve, you're actually doing what you set out to do... not just hoping things work out.
+Because with each little milestone you achieve, you're actually doing what you set out to do...not just hoping things work out.

+Here's how to use "little wins" for your goals:
-Instead of planning to do 100 pushups per day to get back in shape, just do two pushups a day to get started.

-Instead of trying to drink a gallon of water a day instead of soda, just drink one glass of water before you go to bed.
+- Instead of planning to do 100 pushups per day to get back in shape, just do two pushups a day to get started. - Instead of thinking you have to floss all your teeth, just focus on one tooth a day to get things going. - Instead of trying to drink a gallon of water a day instead of soda, just drink one glass of water before you go to bed. - Instead of starting a million-dollar business from scratch, just focus on getting your first paying client.

-Instead of thinking you have to floss all your teeth, just focus on one tooth a day to get things going.

-Instead of starting a million-dollar business from scratch, just focus on getting your first paying client.